 A sustainable approach can improve the reputation of your business and the products and services you offer.
 Many individual consumers prefer to buy from responsible businesses, while business customers may choose sustainable suppliers as part of their own commitment to sustainable development.

 A good reputation can help you attract and retain employees, and improves your standing with the local community.
 By reducing the risks in your business and showing that it is well managed, a sustainable approach can also make it easier to attract investors and to work with regulators.

 Managing environmental impacts

-You could consider using an environmental management system to help you manage, measure, monitor and report on your sustainability performance and to gain from the benefits.
-See our guide on environmental management systems (EMS) - the basics.
+To help you manage, measure, monitor and report on your sustainability performance and to gain from the benefits, you could use an environmental management systems (EMS).